lucasscharenbroch/personal-site/content/blog/uw-madison-computer-science.md

 - Any subset of degree requirement from the set {General Education (Quantatative Reasoning A and B, Communication A and B, Ethnic Studies), Breadth (Natural/Physical/Biological Science, Literature, etc.), Difficulty (Intermediate/Advanced), Other Degree Requirement (for CS: Theory of CS, Software/Hardware, Applications, Electives, etc.)} can be fulfilled by a single course, but no element in the set can be fufilled *more than once* by a single course.
 - This also means that courses that can be retaken for credit (i.e. Music 113, "Clap for Credit") only count towards their respective breadth the first time around
-- Literature is a subset of Humanities: all Literature-Breadth courses also count for Humanities Breadth.
+- Literature is a subset of Humanities: all Literature-Breadth courses also count for Humanities Breadth (a class taken for Literature credit also counts for Humanities, despite the above rule).
 - Retroactive credits are *only* earned with a B or higher.
 - The Summer Session credit limit rule applies on a per-session-basis: i.e. "no more than x credits in an x-week session" implies (assuming x is the 8-week session DHH) "no more than 8 credits in DHH".
 This doesn't add any restrictions on sessions that may overlap with DHH, despite the average credit per week potentially exceeding 1 credit.
 - "In-Residence" doesn't literally imply "Living in Madison".
 Online classes through UW count as "In-Residence".

 ## The Plan

-To be completely honest, my goal is to graduate in as few semesters as possible.
+My goal is to graduate in as few semesters as possible.
 This is for two main reasons (1) I like pushing the limits: the rewards of my efforts seem to be proportional to the amount of work I put in, so I refuse to purposely hold back.
-(2) College is expensive. *Really* expensive.
-We could go into the details, but I think you get the point.
+(2) College is expensive.
+We could go into the details, but you probably get the point.

-Personally, I think that this reasoning is relatively straightforward and probably relatable for a lot of people, but my advisor refused to even discuss a 2-year plan, repeatedly insisting that I rethink my plan, or else my mental health and networking opportunities were at stake.
+I think that this reasoning is relatively straightforward and probably relatable for a lot of people, but my advisor refused to even discuss a 2-year plan, repeatedly insisting that I rethink my plan, or else my mental health and networking opportunities were at stake.
 I bring this up to point out that my advisor was not entirely wrong: such a plan *is not* fit for everybody, and there are certainly *some* opportunities that will be missed by graduating early.
-At the same time, I think it's presumptuous to assume that such a plan is not fit *for any* student, and that the opportunities gained by graduating later necessarily outweigh the cost (namely the financial vulnerability) incurred by extra semesters.
+At the same time, I think it's closed-minded to assume that such a plan is not fit for *any* student, and that the opportunities gained by graduating later necessarily outweigh the cost (namely the financial vulnerability) incurred by extra semesters.
 I am not an extraordinary student, but I did put a considerable amount of work in to prepare for classes and study CS in general.
 I encourage anybody considering early graduation to consider the opportunity costs of *all* of the options, and to avoid underestimating their own abilities.

 ### AP Credits
 - Math 221 &mdash; Calculus AB (5I)